BrookTsui/BrookTsui.github.io/_pages/research.md

 But we still tried to probe the possibility of negative temperature.
 During this period, I studied the energy-bounded S. H. O. as the prototype for which the entropy equals the number of ways of diving the energy with an upper limit for each oscillator.
 I have searched many ways of restricted integral partition and included the one fitting our needs best in the report.

 Also, since the temperature is defined as $\frac{\partial E}{\partial S}$, it is straightforward to posit a process with $\Delta S>0$ but $\Delta E<0$ or vice versa.
-We did consider the negative-mass objects or white holes, but I soon gave up since they are both radical.
-In the later research, I have found [M. Park's paper](../files/parkexoticbtz.pdf) about the negative temperature appearing in exotic-BTZ black holes, of which the discussion I remained skeptical.
+We did consider the negative-mass objects or white holes, but I soon gave up since they seems to go far.

+In the later research, I have found [M. Park's paper](../files/parkexoticbtz.pdf) about the negative temperature appearing in exotic-BTZ black holes, of which some arguments however seemed skeptical.
 Therefore we included it in our report but did not follow his work.

-Meanwhile, I learned the phase transition and the chaotic behavior of BHs for interest and have derived the Lyapunov exponent for the RN-AdS BH.
+Meanwhile, I began to consider to construct a quantum system with negative temperature, with which I am comparetively familiar, on the boundary, and map it to a gravitional system by AdS/CFT.

-Nonetheless, the pandemic began to rage.
-Quarantined at home without enough communication with the mentor, seeing the program as grim, I eventually decided to quit it and packaged all the work I had done in a [report](../files/BH-T.pdf).
+At the moment I was excited about the possibility, however, the pandemic began to rage.
+Quarantined at home without enough communication with the mentor, seeing the program as grim, and there was a terrible thing happened to inflict upon my mom, I eventually decided to quit it and packaged all the work I had done in a [report](../files/BH-T.pdf).

+In the home, due to interest I learned the phase transition and the chaotic behavior of BHs and have derived the Lyapunov exponent for the RN-AdS BH.

 When logging this period, I came to the [paper](../files/jacobson-T.pdf) written by T. Jacobson *et al*  on the negative temperature, in which they considered the BHs in the casual diamonds with the appearance of an upper energy bound.

 In hindsight, I have learned a lot from this subject, which has led me into the palace of theoretical physics.
 I appreciate all of it in terms of this.
 However, this has also exposed my problems then, like being afraid to confer with the mentor when I found he was wrong, lacking the ability to information retrieving that I should find the Jacobson's paper, and giving up easily and attributing all blame to the pandemic.
 The narrow knowledge of general relativity that only does the Schwarzschild BH come to me when think BHs also made me oblivious of a broad picture, including the causal structure, *etc.*

-I hope this not successful starting could be my toll ticking once I am on the verge of relapsing.
+Hope this unsuccessful starting could be my toll ticking once I am on the verge of relapsing.

 ---